SWIFTSIM/emulator/paper/paper.md

 Using an emulator, we want to be able to see how many scaling relations change as a function of these parameters like the supernova strength.

-This distinction between the values obtained from the simulation and the parameters of the simulation model is absent when setting up a typical emulator, and hence setting up the training data correctly can pose a significant challenge.
+Emulators do not make a distinction between the independent $x$ and the model parameters $theta$.
+An emulator will model $y$ as a function of the combined vector $\theta'=(x,\theta)$.
+Getting the training data in the correct format can pose a significant challenge.

 In order to save computational time, it is important to have an efficient sampling of the parameter space represented by $\vec\theta$.